jlafourc/minidisplay/docs/specifications.md

 *   The system shall fetch data from the Idelis API.
 *   The system shall display the next bus arrival time.
 *   The system shall display a standby message outside of active hours.
-*   The system shall be configurable through a `config.json` file.
+*   The system shall be configurable through a JSON file (default settings live in `minidisplay/config/defaults.json`).

 ## 4. Non-Functional Requirements